chef/chef-web-docs/content/resources/dsc_resource/_index.md

 - '`action` identifies which steps Chef Infra Client will take to bring the node into the desired state.'
-- '`property` is zero (or more) properties in the DSC resource, where each property is entered on a separate line, `:dsc_property_name` is the case'
-- insensitive name of that property, and `"property_value"` is a Ruby value to be applied by Chef Infra Client
+- '`property` is zero (or more) properties in the DSC resource, where each property is entered on a separate line, `:dsc_property_name` is the case-insensitive name of that property, and `"property_value"` is a Ruby value to be applied by Chef Infra Client'
 - '`module_name`, `module_version`, `property`, `reboot_action`, `resource`, and `timeout`
   are properties of this resource, with the Ruby type shown.
 See "Properties" section below for more information about all of the properties that may be used with this